slivingston/rcomp/README.rst

 ------------

-**rcomp** is a proof-of-concept for facilitating reproducible research by running primary assets remotely and collecting results by locally using a pure Python program.
+**rcomp** is a proof-of-concept for facilitating reproducible research by running primary assets remotely while providing interaction and result collection by easy-to-install client software.

 Organization